CIO and CFO insights in the ERP selection process

 Consider a solution with built-in business intelligence (BI) capability

 When executives in the Gartner study were asked to identify the business priority they believed most required technology support, 62 percent indicated “facilitating analysis and decision making.”
-To this end, executives are increasingly looking to BI tools to capture insights across the enterprise, and realizing that ERP solutions such as Microsoft Dynamics® AX provide this critical capability as a built-in feature.
+To this end, executives are increasingly looking to BI tools to capture insights across the enterprise, and realizing that ERP solutions such as Microsoft Dynamics® 365 (formerly Dynamics AX) provide this critical capability as a built-in feature.

 For both the CIO and CFO then, it will be paramount both to understand which software options include this functionality (and how deep that functionality goes) and to require vertically-focused demos from potential vendor partners to determine which tool best supports the organization’s use case.